WormJim/nooro_tracker_server/README.md

 ### Tasks

 - `GET /api/tasks` - Retrieve all tasks
+- `GET /api/tasks/:id` - Retrieve a task by ID
 - `POST /api/tasks` - Create a new task
-- `PUT /api/tasks/:id` - Update a task by ID
+- `PATCH /api/tasks/:id` - Partially update a task by ID
 - `DELETE /api/tasks/:id` - Delete a task by ID

-## License

-This project is licensed under the MIT License.